mofizul21/word-counter-plus/readme.txt

 Designed for bloggers, writers, editors, and content teams, this powerful yet lightweight plugin automatically calculates and displays the word count of each post — directly inside your admin dashboard.
 Now includes a **Word Count Filter** to help you quickly find posts by length ranges.

 **Key Features:**
-* ✅ **Automatic Word Count Calculation** – Instantly counts words when you create or update a post.
+✅ **Automatic Word Count Calculation** – Instantly counts words when you create or update a post.
-* 📊 **Word Count Column** – Adds a sortable 'Word Count' column to the Posts table in the admin dashboard.
+📊 **Word Count Column** – Adds a sortable 'Word Count' column to the Posts table in the admin dashboard.
-* 🔍 **Word Count Filter** – Easily filter posts by word count ranges like 0–600, 601–1000, and beyond.
+🔍 **Word Count Filter** – Easily filter posts by word count ranges like 0–600, 601–1000, and beyond.
-* 🧩 **Seamless Integration** – Designed to fit naturally into the WordPress interface with no extra clutter.
+🧩 **Seamless Integration** – Designed to fit naturally into the WordPress interface with no extra clutter.
-* ⚙️ **Lightweight & Efficient** – No performance hit; updates word count only on save or update.
+⚙️ **Lightweight & Efficient** – No performance hit; updates word count only on save or update.
-* 🎯 **Writing Goal Support** – Great for content creators targeting specific word counts.
+🎯 **Writing Goal Support** – Great for content creators targeting specific word counts.

 Stay organized, improve readability, and meet your editorial goals with precision.
 Whether you're managing a blog, magazine, or marketing site, **Word Counter Plus** gives you the insights you need — at a glance.

 == Video Tutorial ==
-I'll include soon.
+Will be added soon.

 == Frequently Asked Questions ==